oblivion-hymns/mean-skeleton/README.md

 # MEAN Skeleton Application
 Simple skeleton application to quickly get developers up and running with the MEAN stack.

+## Prep
+- `npm install` to install dependencies
+- `sudo npm install -g supervisor` to install supervisor globally

 ## Instructions
-- `npm install` to install dependencies
 - `npm start` to start the server
 - `npm run build` to watch client-side files for changes

 Once both are running, you should not have to touch them unless there is a fatal error.

-You may need to install supervisor globally: `npm install -g supervisor`; if there are permission issues, use `sudo`.

 ## Included packages
-- Everything required for Angular Material
+- Angular Material & all associated packages
 - Supervisor (so you don't have to restart the server when you change files)
 - Webpack